 • If selected, the host site Mentor or Supervisor must be willing to serve as the host organizational representative and attend a brief orientation at the Foundation Office prior to the start of the program.

 • The host Mentor must be willing to meet with the Program Director twice during the course of a Fellow’s placement as the Director conducts a site visit.

 There is not cost to the host for participation in the program.
-Please review the Civic Leaders Fellowship Program Placement Opportunity Guidelines for detailed information on the program’s purpose, time-frame, and host-site expectations for more information on the program: Host Guidelines
+Please review the Civic Leaders Fellowship Program Placement Opportunity Guidelines for detailed information on the program’s purpose, time-frame, and host-site expectations for more information on the program: host guidelines 2018

-To apply to be a host for a 2017 Civic Leaders Fellow, click here to access the online application.
-The application deadline for hosts is March 31, 2016.
-The internship program will run from June 5 through mid-July.
+To apply to be a host for a 2018 Civic Leaders Fellow, click here to access the online application.
+The application deadline for hosts is March 31, 2018.
+The internship program will run from June 4 through July 13.

 Please note that when you first access the online application, you will need to create a user name and password. .
 This enables you to work on your application as you are able.
 To return to an application that you previously started, use the appropriate link above, then enter your user name and password.
 Please be certain to make note of your user name and password as you will need that information to return to your application.
 When you have completed your application, be certain to click the submit button at the end of the application.
-You should receive an e-mail confirmation from the Foundation indicating that we have received your application.
+You should receive an e-mail confirmation indicating that we have received your application.
 If you do not receive this confirmation email, please check your junk mail.